|Guide||♦||63 Triplogs||2 Topics|

-(Note: After some consideration, the decision to publish this description was based on the assumption that due to the relative inaccessibility of these glyphs, anyone willing to undertake the fairly strenuous hike would have the ethical sense to leave the area in its near pristine condition.)
+After some consideration, the decision to publish this description was based on the assumption that due to the relative inaccessibility of these glyphs, anyone willing to undertake the fairly strenuous hike would have the ethical sense to leave the area in its near pristine condition.

 My friend and esteemed "Dutchman" guru Steve Creager sent me several paragraphs of facts regarding Hog Canyon & likely the most ever written on the subject.
 Most of it has to do with the "monumented" trail Bark discovered and its connection to several Lost Dutchman clues.
 As one might guess, these clues are rather vague and Hog Canyon seemed to fit the puzzle as well as others.

 From here simply enter the drainage and follow it north to the mouth of the canyon looming in the distance.
-Hint: There are many small drainages that seem to split and merge along the way.
+Hint: Many small drainages seem to split and merge along the way.
 Take the effort to try and always bear right whenever possible.
 If you manage to stay in the easternmost drainages you will be rewarded with a "bush-free" experience all the way!
-I considered this nothing short of minor miracle compared to what I had come to expect for any off-trail canyon excursion in the Supes.
+I considered this nothing short of a minor miracle compared to what I had come to expect for any off-trail canyon excursion in the Supes.